Aix-Marseille Provence metropoleAir quality

 - Coordinating policies at metropolitan, regional and national level through the creation of dynamic indicators allowing an environmental performance management; these dynamic indicators will thus be integrated for the management of the Climate Plan or the Urban Travel Plan.

-November 2019: deployment of mobile sensors on schools, pilot cities and postal vehicles
+Summer 2020: deployment of mobile sensors on postal vehicles